vitaly-rudenko/streamline/README.md

 ## Current Path

-Show currently opened file path in the status bar.
+Show currently opened file path in the status bar, as well as detailed information about current selection.

-> Click to temporarily toggle the visibility.
+> Click to quickly copy current path.